rosenbrockc/keri-dht-py/README.md

-# KERI Discovery using a DHT written in Python
+# KERI Discovery using a DHT in Python
 ## keri-dht-py

 Kademlia based DHT mechanism for KERI Discovery written in Python but leveraging C libraries for Kademlia